Native trees are critical to the health of our region

 Every time you test drive a Subaru at Carter Motors, they will plant one tree in your name in the Greenway.
 Buy a Subaru and they will plant three more during the Greenway’s tree planting season.

 The Greenway Trust hosts tree planting event every fall and winter.
 They are excellent for individuals, families, groups, and work teams.
 No experience required!

-We celebrated the start of the native tree planting season with our Annual Tree Planting Celebration in October 2018.
-Nearly 200 volunteers came together to help plant more than 1,000 native trees and shrubs at Luther Burbank Park.
-Check out the event photos!
+We celebrate the start of the native tree planting season with our Annual Tree Planting Celebration on Saturday October 26, 2019.
+Nearly 200 volunteers and partners will come together in Lake Sammamish State Park to help plant more than 1,000 native trees and shrubs.
+Check last year’s event photos!

 Planting events are excellent for individuals, families, groups, and work teams.
-Check back here in 2019 for details on the next celebration, which will include food, music, and plenty of tree planting fun for the whole family.
-In the mean time, check out our current volunteer opportunities.
+Our celebration this year will include food, music, and plenty of tree planting fun for the whole family.
+Be sure to join in, and check out all of our volunteer opportunities.